 Despite how much publishers love the idea of franchises, it can sometimes take a lot to justify continuation.
 Because while the likes of FIFA and Battlefield don't have to worry about their future if they release a dud or two, most games are forced to hit ridiculously high bars both commercially and critically if they want to guarantee a sequel.

 In fact, history is riddled with franchises that have been stopped dead in their tracks because of one disastrous misstep.
-In 2017 alone, Mass Effect was thrown to the dogs because Andromeda didn't do as well as EA would have liked - and that game was far from a total disaster both in terms of sales and critical response.
+In 2017, Mass Effect was thrown to the dogs because Andromeda didn't do as well as EA would have liked - and that game was far from a total disaster both in terms of sales and critical response.

 With that said, while it can be disappointing when franchises are canned because of a bad game, it's even worse when they're put down despite the developers releasing a great game.
 Publishers demand such a huge margin of success for their titles that it means anything that doesn't rake in hundreds of millions of dollars is considered a total failure.